MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 Finally, the post should have a <i>raison d'être</i>: it can be an informative post, a how-to guide, an opinion to give food for thought, or an invitation to the new beta version of your product.

 Whatever the aim of the post is, it should conclude with a call to action.
-A call to action (often referred to as CTA) is an instruction to the audience to provoke an immediate response, usually using an imperative verb such as "call now", "find out more" or "visit a store today" (<a href="http://homebusiness.about.com/od/homebusinessglossar1/g/Call-To-Action-Definition.htm" title="Definition of call to action" target="_blank">source</a>).
+A call to action (often referred to as CTA) is an instruction to the audience to provoke an immediate response, usually using an imperative verb such as "call now", "find out more" or "visit a store today" (<a href="http://homebusiness.about.com/od/homebusinessglossar1/g/Call-To-Action-Definition.htm" title="Definition of call to action" target="_blank" rel="nofollow">source</a>).
 If you don't know what call to action you should do, the message of your post might not be clear enough, yet you can always ask the audience to share the post around.

 Want an example of call to action?
 We'll wrap up the post with one!